Get Rates Near You!

 Access

-A savings account is a place to save your money, so it stands to reason you would keep it in the account for a long period of time.
+A savings account is a place to save money, so it makes sense to keep it in the account for a long period of time.

 But sometimes you want to access that cash.
 Some banks offer an ATM card just for that purpose.

-Others don’t offer an ATM card, so if you want to pull your money out, you will have to transfer it to a different account first, such as a checking account or an account at a different bank.
+Others don’t offer ATM cards, so if you want to withdraw your money, you will have to transfer it to a different account first, such as a checking account or an account at a different bank.

-Of course, if there is a local branch for your bank, you can access your money in person.
+Of course, if your bank has a local branch, you can access your money in person.

 Customer Service